ultralytics/yolov5/README.md

 ## <div align="center">License</div>

-Ultralytics YOLO versions come with a GPL 3.0 License for all users by default.
-If you require additional permissions beyond those available under GPL 3.0 you can request an Ultralytics Enterprise License at https://ultralytics.com/license.
+YOLOv5 is available under two difference licenses:

-- [GPL 3.0 License](https://github.com/ultralytics/yolov5/blob/master/LICENSE): Ultralytics provides our open-source software free of charge for all use cases under a GPL 3.0 License by default.
+- **GPL 3.0 License**: see [LICENSE](https://github.com/ultralytics/yolov5/blob/master/LICENSE) file for details.
-- [Enterprise License](https://ultralytics.com/static/license/Ultralytics-Enterprise-Software-License-Agreement.pdf): Ultralytics also offers an Enterprise License for organizations seeking maximum flexibility in commercial product development.
-Typical use cases for this license are embedding Ultralytics software and AI models in commercial products and applications.
+- **Enterprise License**: Provides greater flexibility for commercial product development without the requirement to open-source changes.
+Typical use cases are embedding Ultralytics software and AI models in commercial products and applications.
+See FAQ and request a license at https://ultralytics.com/license.

 ## <div align="center">Contact</div>